BSC-CNS-EAPM/horus/HorusAPI/docs/source/developer_guide/installation.rst

 =================

-You will need to download the latest release of |Product| from the `releases page <https://github.com/NBDsoftware/horus/releases>`_.
+You will need to download the latest release of |Product| from the `releases page <https://horus.bsc.com/download>`_.
 You can also install
 |Product| directly from PyPI using ``pip``:

 .. code-block:: bash

-    pip install horusapi
+    pip install HorusAPI

 Once installed, you can import the |Product| package into your Python
 application: